microsoft/terraform-provider-azuredevops/website/docs/r/servicehooks_permissions.html.markdown

 ## Permission levels

-Permissions for service hooks within Azure DevOps can be applied only on Project level.
+Permissions for service hooks within Azure DevOps can be applied on the Organizational level or, if the optional attribute `project_id` is specified, on Project level.
 Those levels are reflected by specifying (or omitting) values for the argument `project_id`.

 ## Example Usage